windy1/zeroconf-rs/README.md

 such as [Bonjour] or [Avahi], providing an easy and idiomatic way to both register and browse services.

+Check-out [zeroconf-tokio](https://github.com/windy1/zeroconf-tokio) if you are interested in using `zeroconf` in an async setting.

 ## Prerequisites

 On Linux: